aiba/yourkit-clojure-repl/README.md

-clojure-yourkit

-How I use YourKit with Clojure:
+YourKit from the Clojure REPL:

 I don't always want YourKit profiling enabled, so I have a `:perf` profile that boots with YourKit.
 My `project.clj` looks like this.
 (Note this assumes OSX.
 You